 Krul’Dar stepped close, bringing his mouth to her ear so he could whisper his objection.
 “My liege—according to history, any society with a focus on imprisonment will make an enemy of its own populace.
 These facilities could hold every bandit in the Ankaran Mountain Range three times over.
 Why would you need—”

 “Best to be prepared, Chronicler.”
 Her voice turned cold.
 “Did your dusty tomes not tell you as much?
 Perhaps you should update them.
 Or perhaps I should burn them.
 Away with you.”
 Holly waved a dismissive hand.

 Krul’Dar placed his fist atop his heart and slipped out of the tent.

 She turned back to Volcasian.
 “A good start.”
 Her eyes flicked down to the Strategica.
 “But not good enough.”

 “When the Writ is signed, I will expand our holding capacity, my king.”

 Holly smiled.
 My king.
-Her mind drifted to the refrain from one of her favorite songs—a 90s classic from the Office Space soundtrack:
+Her mind drifted to one of her favorite songs—a 90s classic from the Office Space soundtrack:

 Damn it feels good to be a gangster.